Meta Platforms: Lobbying

 In 2020, Facebook, Inc. spent $19.7 million on lobbying, hiring 79 lobbyists.
-By 2019, it had spent $16.7 million on lobbying and had a team of 71 lobbyists, up from $12.6 million and 51 lobbyists in 2018.
-Facebook was the largest spender of lobbying money among the 5 Big Tech companies in 2020.
-The lobbying team includes top congressional aide, John Branscome, who was hired in September 2021, to help the company fend off threats from Democratic lawmakers and the Biden administration.
+In 2019, it had spent $16.7 million on lobbying and had a team of 71 lobbyists, up from $12.6 million and 51 lobbyists in 2018.
+Facebook was the largest spender of lobbying money among the Big Tech companies in 2020.
+The lobbying team includes top congressional aide John Branscome, who was hired in September 2021, to help the company fend off threats from Democratic lawmakers and the Biden administration.